rledford/qproc-mongo/README.md

 `qproc-mongo` generates query string processors (middleware) to use in your Express/Connect application routes.
 These processors translate query string parameters, in `req.query`, into usable MongoDB query parameters.
 After a qproc processor executes on an incoming request, a new `req.qproc` result is available to the request handlers that follow.

+NOTICE: As of version 1.3.0, `regex` values should follow the JavaScript regular expression pattern (i.e. `/abc/gi`).
+Using the `regex` operator in the request's query string should look like this `regex:/abc/gi`.
+Previous versions of `qproc-mongo` simply used a comma to serarate the `match` criteria from the `flags`, but this was not the right approach.

 ## Table of Contents

 - [Install](#install)